Thomas Cochrane, 10th Earl of Dundonald: Innovations in technology

 Convoys were guided by ships following the lamps of those ahead.
-In 1805, Lord Cochrane entered a Royal Navy competition for a superior convoy lamp.
-He believed that the judges were biased against him, so he re-entered the contest under another name and won the prize.
+In 1805 Cochrane entered a Royal Navy competition for a superior convoy lamp.
+He believed the judges were biased against him, so he re-entered the contest under another name and won the prize.

-In 1806, Cochrane had a galley made to his specifications which he carried on board Pallas and used to attack the French coast.
+In 1806 Cochrane had a galley made to his specifications which he carried on board Pallas and used to attack the French coast.
 It had the advantage of mobility and flexibility.

-In 1812, Lord Cochrane proposed attacking the French coast using a combination of bombardment ships, explosion ships, and "stink vessels" (gas warfare).
+In 1812 Cochrane proposed attacking the French coast using a combination of bombardment ships, explosion ships, and "stink vessels" (gas warfare).
 A bombardment ship consisted of a strengthened old hulk filled with powder and shot and made to list to one side.
 It was anchored at night to face the enemy behind the harbour wall.
 When set off, it provided saturation bombardment of the harbour, which would be closely followed by landings of troops.
 He put the plans forward again before and during the Crimean War.
 The authorities, however, decided not to pursue his plans.

-In 1818, Cochrane patented the tunnelling shield, together with engineer Marc Isambard Brunel, which Brunel and his son used in building the Thames Tunnel in 1825–43.
+In 1818 he patented the tunnelling shield together with engineer Marc Isambard Brunel, which Brunel and his son used in building the Thames Tunnel in 1825–43.
+Cochrane also patented the first airlock in 1830, and in 1879 his airlock setup was used to assist with tunnelling under the Hudson River in New York.

-During 1851 - 1853, he filed in England a series of comprehensive patents covering the applications of natural asphalt.
+During 1851–1853, he filed in England a series of comprehensive patents covering the applications of natural asphalt.
 These patents were confined chiefly to the use of asphalt as a paving material, as a mastic, as a "hydraulic concrete" suitable for fashioning into water pipes and sewer mains and as an insulating material for electric wires.

 Cochrane was an early supporter of steamships.
 He tried to take the steamship Rising Star from Britain to Chile for use in the war of independence in the 1820s, but its construction took too long; it did not arrive until the war was ending.
 Rising Star was a 410-ton vessel adapted to a new design at Brent's Yard at the Greenland Dock at the Thames: twin funnels, a retractable paddle wheel, and driven by a 60-horsepower engine.
 Similarly, he suffered delays with construction of a steamship which he had hoped to put into use in the Greek War of Independence.
-In the 1830s, Lord Dundonald, as he now was, experimented with steam power, developing a rotary engine and a propeller.
-In 1851, Lord Dundonald received a patent on powering steamships with bitumen.
+In the 1830s Lord Dundonald, as he now was, experimented with steam power, developing a rotary engine and a propeller.
+In 1851 he received a patent on powering steamships with bitumen.
 He was conferred with Honorary Membership in the Institution of Engineers and Shipbuilders in Scotland in 1857.